shoppad/mesa-templates/slack/unfulfilled-orders/README.md

 - Navigate to the Outputs tab and expand "Orders Slack Created'
 - Under advanced, change the parameters to filter when orders should be checked for fulfillment
 - For instance, to check for orders at least 1 week old, type "limit=-1&created_at_max={date:7 days ago}".
 Further details on date syntax can be found under [Virtual Outputs](https://docs.getmesa.com/article/597-outputs#output4)
+- Under Scripts you'll find the file `out-orders-slack-check-fulfilled.js`.
+By default this script will send a richly formatted Slack notification with buttons and text formatting.
+- If you prefer a simple Slack message, you can comment out the code in the block "BEGIN Comprehensive Slack request" and uncomment code under "BEGIN Simple slack request (uncomment code below to enable)".

 ## Developing
 [Mesa-CLI](https://developers.getmesa.com/cli) command to export code and configuration to your local filesystem: